-Management information provides the key to monitoring the performance of both individual offices and prosecution services statewide.
+Management information provides the key to monitoring both the operations of an individual office and prosecution services statewide.
 There are two issues that prosecutors regularly encounter in accessing and using management information.
 The first is that the information needed by prosecution may not be available.
 Court information does not necessarily satisfy prosecution needs.
 The second is that too often prosecutors have not been trained in how to interpret and use management information.
 Two basic types of information for management are about case status and attorney inventories.
 Each should be routinely available.
 An indicator that information is not routinely available from the courts in a form needed by prosecutors is when prosecutors develop their own automated or manual information systems.
 When prosecution systems duplicate some of the information in the court's system, we can expect to find discrepancies in information and statistics.

-The relatively small percentage of offices using the court's computer system, (29 percent) suggests that the court's automated systems may not adequately address the needs of the prosecutor.
+The relatively small percentages (21 and 5) of offices using the court's computer system to determine case status and attorney inventory, respectively, suggests that the court's automated systems do not adequately address the needs of the prosecutor.